Sinbad and the Throne of the Falcon: Reception

-Computer Gaming World stated that the Amiga version of Sinbad and the Throne of the Falcon was a "brilliant tribute to those masterful films.
-Unfortunately, STF is also a very uneven product".
+Computer Gaming World stated that the Amiga version of Sinbad and the Throne of the Falcon was a "brilliant" tribute to adventure films, but also considered to be uneven as well.
 It praised the audio and some of the graphics but said that the game's attempt to combine arcade, adventure, and strategy was not completely successful, and concluded that it was "light, entertainment fare, at best".